 Insufficient RPM upon an Accident

-A boat owner suggested they had everything place.
+A boat owner suggested they had everything in place.
 However, the boat won’t reach close to 3000 RPM.
 According to his boat specs, the ship should reach 4000 RPM, but it didn’t.
 Before hitting the mud, his boat worked fine.
 However, it started overheating after the incident.

 Troubleshooting and Solution